digitallyinduced/ihp/Guide/hsx.markdown

 ## Introduction

 HSX can be written pretty much like normal HTML.
-You can write a HSX expression inside your Haskell code by wrapping it with `[hsx|YOUR HSX CODE|]`.
-HSX expressions are just a syntax for blaze html and thus are automatically escaped as described in the blaze documentation.
+You can write an HSX expression inside your Haskell code by wrapping it with `[hsx|YOUR HSX CODE|]`.
+HSX expressions are just a syntax for blaze HTML and thus are automatically escaped as described in the blaze documentation.

-Because the HSX is parsed, you will get a syntax error when you type in invalid html.
+Because the HSX is parsed, you will get a syntax error when you type in invalid HTML.

 ### Inline Haskell